JellyRollMorton/game-tracker/README.md

 $user->save();
 ```

-Exit tinker using Ctrl+C
+Exit tinker (Ctrl+C)

-The application should now be accessible via site name that was defined during the Homestead configuration.
+The application should now be accessible via site name that was defined during the Homestead configuration, or via your web server URL.